Rohitkhapre/Fargate-ECS_app-workflow/README.md

 # Fargate-ECS_app-workflow
 Deploy a flask application on ECS fargate using Github Workflow

+Github ation